-First, e-mail lists add more names to the database that a business can send to.
-Businesses no longer have to personally ask for customer e-mail addresses because they already have a directory to send e-mails to. since acquiring emails can be an expensive task in itself, buying a high quality e-mail database can actually save you time and money.
+First, email lists add more names to the database that a business can send to.
+Businesses no longer have to personally ask for customer email addresses because they already have a directory to send emails to.
+Since acquiring emails can be an expensive task in itself, buying a high quality e-mail database can actually save you time and money.

 Second, there is the perception that the more e-mails sent, the higher the chance of gaining customers.
-If a business can send at least 10,000 e-mails, there is a big possibility that some of those e-mails will generate sales, even if it's only just a small percentage.
+If a business can send at least 10,000 emails, there is a big possibility that some of those e-mails will generate sales, even if it's only just a small percentage.

 Your emails are more likely to end up in the junk mail or spam category and recipients are less likely to open emails from an unknown source due to internet security issues.